-The financial statements are presented in British Pounds ("GBP" or "£"), which is also the Group's and Company's functional currency.
-The British Pound presents the currency of the primary economic environment in which the Group and Company operates.
-Transactions in foreign currencies are initially recorded in the entity's functional currency by applying the spot exchange rate ruling at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are retranslated into the functional currency at the balance sheet date.
-All differences are taken to the statement of comprehensive income.
+The Company's financial statements are presented in Great British Pounds ("GBP", "£"), which is also the Company's functional currency.
+The British Pound presents the currency of the primary economic environment in which the Company operates.
+Transactions in foreign currencies are translated to the respective functional currency at the foreign exchange rates at the dates of the transactions.